Deploying a Multi-Route React App: Combining Express and Static Build

 Deploying a React application can be a daunting task, especially when it comes to serving multiple routes from a Node/Express server.
 Fortunately, with the help of a few libraries and some careful configuration, it’s possible to easily serve your multi-route React application using a static build folder.

 In this tutorial, we’ll cover the steps involved in deploying such an application.
 To simplify things, we’ll assume that you already have a React project and a corresponding backend project with API routes configured.
-Throughout this tutorial, we’ll refer to these directories as blogs-frontend and blogs-backend respectively.
+Throughout this tutorial, we’ll refer to these directories as blogs-frontend

 Dependencies we will use

-• http-proxy — is a third-party Node.js module that we will use to create an HTTP proxy server that will act as an intermediary between the client and the backend server.
+— is a third-party Node.js module that we will use to create an HTTP proxy server that will act as an intermediary between the client and the backend server.
 This approach allows us to avoid CORS-related issues as well as use relative paths in our client-side code.
-In doing so, we can effectively hide the backend server from the client, and ensure that requests are correctly routed to the appropriate endpoint.
+In doing so, we can effectively hide the backend server from the client, and ensure that requests are correctly routed to the appropriate endpoint.http

-• path — another built-in Node.js module that allows us to work with file and directory paths.
+— another built-in Node.js module that allows us to work with file and directory paths.

-The inclusion of http-proxy in this tutorial was initially considered to allow multiple paths in the URL and act as an intermediary between the client and the backend server.
+in this tutorial was initially considered to allow multiple paths in the URL and act as an intermediary between the client and the backend server.
 This approach can be useful in more complex scenarios where you might want to proxy requests to different backend services based on the URL path.
 However, for the purposes of this tutorial, using a proxy server might be overcomplicating things.
 You can achieve the same results (avoiding CORS issues and using relative paths) by configuring your Express server correctly.

 Preparing the React Application

-2. Once it’s finished, navigate to your backend directory (i.e., blogs-backend) and copy the build folder to your backend directory.
+) and copy the build folder to your backend directory.

-The way I like to do this is by adding the following script in package.json:
+The way I like to do this is by adding the following script in package.json

 "scripts": {